codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-next-express-application-to-production.md

 ![Build logs](../assets/deployment/shared/backend-capsule-build-logs.png)

 ## View Application

-Once the build is complete, click the "URL" link in the "Config" tab and you should see your deployed application.
+Once the build is complete, click the "URL" link in the "Details" tab and you should see your deployed application.

 ![Deployed Application](../assets/deployment/next-express/next-express-app.png)